wso2/open-healthcare-docs/en/docs/emr-connectivity/guides/emr-systems-overview.md

     EMRs ensure that patient information is accurately documented and easily retrievable.
 This comprehensive documentation can improve communication among providers within the same practice.

-4. Streamlined Billing and Coding:
+4. Streamlined Billing and Coding

     EMRs often include tools for coding and billing, which help ensure that healthcare providers accurately bill for services and comply with insurance requirements.